Hoverth/hunter-searcher/README.md

 ## TODO

-- pass index over to a database of some kind
-- write a web interface
+- write a better web interface using `include_str!()` macro
+- about page(s) + footer with info

+## Wishlist

+- crawling local files (?)
+- maybe multi-threaded crawling?
+-

-Name inspired by Dune by Frank Herbert.
+Name inspired from the little drones in Dune by Frank Herbert.